jimratliff/GenoMac-system/README.md

   - using the GenoMac-system repo, execute scripts to:
     - make system-level changes to PATH to make Homebrew-installed apps and man pages available to all users without user-specific modifications
     - install apps using Homebrew
+    - install non-Homebrew apps (e.g., that can be downloaded from a GitHub repository)
     - install resources
       - font(s)
       - screensaver(s)